 Is Cuban Coffee Stronger Than Regular Coffee?

 Espresso tends to have more caffeine per unit than regular the regular Americano coffee.
-However, the Americano is signficantly larger, thereby usually having much more caffeine overall.
+However, the Americano is significantly larger, thereby usually having much more caffeine overall.

 How to Order Cuban Coffee